 Don’t get me wrong: observing the dog’s problem behaviour in real-life WOULD give me incredibly good information.
 I would love to happen to walk by and get to observe it without any of the problems I mention above.

-But planning for planning for this would cut a significant chunk of our already very limited consultation time – all the more so if we have to walk on the street to see the behaviour.
+But planning for this would cut a significant chunk of our already very limited consultation time – all the more so if we have to walk on the street to see the behaviour.
 This comes at the cost of gathering equally important information like a solid diagnostic interview and reviewing frame-by-frame video’s of the behaviour together.